GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/keyboard/index.md

 ## Last key pressed

 "Last key pressed" expression returns the last key press in the form of a string.
 For example, if the last key press is the left arrow key, the expression will return "Left".

+## Reference

+All actions, conditions and expressions are listed in [the keyboard reference page](/gdevelop5/all-features/keyboard/reference/).